Randvere, Saaremaa Parish

-Randvere is a village in the Estonian island of Saaremaa.
-Administratively it is part of Saaremaa Parish in Saare County Before the administrative reform of 2017, the village was in Laimjala Parish.
+Randvere is a village on the Estonian island of Saaremaa.
+Administratively, it is part of Saaremaa Parish in Saare County.
+Before the administrative reform of 2017, the village was in Laimjala Parish.

 Name

 Randvere was attested in historical sources as Randever in 1453 and Randfer in 1645.
 The name is a compound, from the common noun rand 'beach' plus the ending -vere, found in settlement names, thus meaning 'beach settlement'.
 The etymology of -vere is uncertain, although various theories have been proposed.

 Notable people

 Randvere was the birthplace of linguist Johannes Aavik (1880–1973), an innovator of the Estonian language.